 Psychologists call it "implicit egotism," and it means people tend to like other people who are similar to them.
 Finding common topics of interest when talking with a customer shows interest and capitalizes on this facet of human nature.

-2. Use CARP
+2. Use CARP.

 The four stages of CARP are:

-- Controlling the situation
+- Controlling the situation so further ill will is prevented

-- Acknowledging the problem
+- Acknowledging the problem to show you care

-- Refocusing the conversation
+- Refocusing the conversation onto creating solutions

-- Problem-solving with the customer
+- Problem-solving with the customer so she feels agency

 By remembering and working through these steps, your team stays on track even during the most embarrassing mistake.
 It keeps the customer service session from veering off into other stages like "insisting you're right" and "taking unnecessary abuse."